LeonLixyz/LeonLixyz.github.io/_pages/about.md

 Micah Goldblum](https://goldblum.github.io/) from [Columbia Electrical Engineering](https://www.ee.columbia.edu/).
 I graduated magna cum laude from Columbia University with a B.S. in Computer Science in 2024.

-My research goal is to develop AI systems and algorithms that push the boundaries of reasoning and decision-making for real-world problems, while ensuring alignment, safety, and fairness.
+My research goal is to develop AI systems and algorithms that push the boundaries of reasoning and decision-making for real-world problems, while ensuring alignment and safety.
 Specifically, my interests include:

 <div style="margin-top: 1em;">
   <p style="margin-bottom: 0.5em;">